SyedHussainAhmad/RDA-Career-Agent/README.md

-# RDA Carrier Reference Agent
+# RDA Career Reference Agent

 A full-stack chat application for telecom carrier reference queries, built with Node.js/Express backend and your choice of frontend technology.